ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 ## 5.1 Overview

 STAC implementations may provide the corresponding collection metadata information as a static collection catalog (landing page with a hierarchy of collections referenced with rel="child"), as a flat list of collections (rel="data") or via a collection catalog with collection search interface.
-The current chapter presents the requirements and recommendations that apply to STAC collection catalogs in addition to the general catalog requirements presented in [Metadata Best Practices](best-practices.md#32-catalog-best-practices).
+The current chapter presents the requirements and recommendations that apply to STAC collection catalogs in addition to the general catalog requirements presented in [Catalog Best Practices](best-practices.md#32-catalog-best-practices).

 ## 5.2 Collection catalog without search interface